West Space Studio

 Their residency saw the beginning of a process of collaboration for the artists, emerging from a shared interest in participatory ceramic and sound, and the way listening, rather than hearing, can cultivate intimacy, subjective interpretation and reflection.

-At the culmination of their residency, Aarti and Claire presented Attending To, and participated in The place we do not know is the place we are looking for.
+As a result, Aarti and Claire presented Attending To, and participated in The place we do not know is the place we are looking for.

 Andrea Illés, 2024

-Andrea Illés was awarded a residency as part of our partnership with the Victorian College of the Arts.
+Andrea Illés is a performance artist exploring stigma and self-concept.
+She was awarded a residency as part of our partnership with the Victorian College of the Arts.

-The first iteration began as a durational live-streamed performance, presented as part of Stranger than fiction, grappling with the Sisyphean task of image-making as representation of the self.
+During her residency, Andrea undertook a mentorship with West Space to develop a multi-part project.
+The first iteration began as a durational live-streamed performance, presented sorry I was so hungry as part of Stranger than fiction, grappling with the Sisyphean task of image-making as representation of the self.
 For three weeks, Andrea performed in her studio, viewable to audiences in-person and on screens in the gallery, our computers and phones.

 Tintin Cooper, 2024